tklab-tud/uscxml/README.md

 ## Embedding uSCXML

 There are bindings for Java and C# with some examples in the <tt>embedding</tt> directory.
+The bindings consist of two parts each (i) the C++ uscxml interpreter compiled as a loadable module for the target language and (ii) a target language specific module (uscxml.jar / uscxmlCSharp.dll) with the wrapper classes.
+The first one is loaded by the target language (System.loadLibrary / SetDLLDirectory) while the second is to be included in your actual project.
+Have a look at the examples in <tt>embedding</tt> and adapt the paths to reflect your setup.
+See the [build instructions](https://github.com/tklab-tud/uscxml/blob/master/docs/BUILDING.md) for details on how to build these.

 ## Extending uSCXML